vg-json-data/sm-json-data/strats.md

 A `comeInBlueSpinning` entrance condition indicates that Samus must come in with a spin jump through the doorway, possibly while having blue speed, applicable to horizontal transitions.
 It has the following properties:

   - _minTiles_: The minimum effective runway length required to obtain sufficient speed before the jump.
-This can be omitted if the strat does not require coming any with any particular amount of momentum.
+This can be omitted if the strat does not require coming in with any particular amount of momentum.
   - _unusableTiles_: For a runway connected to the door, the number of tiles before the door that are unusable for gaining speed, because of needing to jump.

 A `comeInBlueSpinning` entrance condition must match with a `leaveSpinning` or `leaveWithRunway` exit condition on the other side of the door.